 The engineering curriculum at the University of Delaware is rigorous and has relatively little flexibility.
 Engineering courses begin in the first semester of the freshman year.
+To graduate in four years, a student must follow a rigid sequence of required courses.
 Once a freshman class has been admitted, only a limited number of spaces become available within that cohort as it moves through to graduation.
 Transfer students from outside the University who wish to enter the programs of the College of Engineering are considered along with freshman applicants unless it is judged that they have completed sufficient work to be able to finish their engineering program in three years or less.
 Candidates for admission as sophomores or juniors will be considered in competition with students transferring internally at the University of Delaware.
 Since the number of openings is limited in each engineering department, selection for transfer into the College is very competitive.
 Successful transfer applicants will have a good record in mathematics, science, and engineering courses taken during their last year as a full-time student.